jserot/modlang/Readme.md

 As an illustration, consider a language `L1` describing a very simple calculator.
 Programs in this language are sequences of _statements_, where a statement is either
-- expressions to computed and displayed
+- an expression to computed and displayed
 - assignation of a expression value to a _variable_

 For example, if expressions denote integers and basic arithmeric operations on integers, execution of the following program